Kiwi Sauce – mayonnaise or coulis

 Kiwi Sauce

 • Wash and peel the ripe kiwis (the skin is edible and rich in properties, so you can also choose to keep it).
-Cut them into cubes and place them in the blender jar along with the lemon juice, basil (or mint), and extra virgin olive oil (or sugar, for a sweet version).
+Cut them into cubes and put them in the blender jug along with the lemon juice, basil (or mint), and extra virgin olive oil (or sugar, for a sweet version).

 chop the kiwis

-• Blend everything until you get a smooth and homogeneous puree.
-If necessary, adjust with salt and place in the refrigerator for at least 15 minutes to allow the flavors to blend well.
+• Blend everything until smooth and homogeneous.
+If needed, adjust salt and refrigerate for at least 15 minutes to let the flavors blend well.

 kiwi pureed